brucou/react-state-driven/README.md

 # API design goals
 We want to have an integration which is generic enough to accomodate a large set of use cases, and specific enough to be able to take advantage as much as possible of the `React` ecosystem and API.
+In particular :

+- it should be seamless to use both controlled and uncontrolled components
+- it should be possible to use without risk of interference features like `Context`

 # API
 ##` <Machine intentSourceFactory, fsmSpecs, actionExecutorSpecs, entryActions, settings, componentDidUpdate, componentWillUpdate />`